Copper nanoparticle

 A copper nanoparticle is a copper based particle 1 to 100 nm in size.
 Like many other forms of nanoparticles, a copper nanoparticle can be prepared by natural processes or through chemical synthesis.
 These nanoparticles are of particular interest due to their historical application as coloring agents and the biomedical as well as the antimicrobial ones.

 Historical uses

 One of the earliest uses of copper nanoparticles was to color glass and ceramics during the ninth century in Mesopotamia.
 This was done by creating a glaze with copper and silver salts and applying it to clay pottery.
 When the pottery was baked at high temperatures in reducing conditions, the metal ions migrated to the outer part of the glaze and were reduced to metals.
-The end result was a double layer of metal nanoparticles with a small amount of glaze in between them.
+The result was a double layer of metal nanoparticles with a small amount of glaze in between them.
 When the finished pottery was exposed to light, the light would penetrate and reflect off the first layer.
 The light penetrating the first layer would reflect off the second layer of nanoparticles and cause interference effects with light reflecting off the first layer, creating a luster effect that results from both constructive and destructive interference.